• Home

 Mount Type: Quick-release mount (not Arca compatible)

-Laurence has been an ambassador for Vanguard since 2014, and we have used many of their tripods over the years.
-We always have a Vanguard tripod in our travel photography gear kit.
+The Vanguard Vesta Go 204CB is one of many tripods in the Vanguard range, and Laurence has been an ambassador for Vanguard since 2014.
+We have used many of their tripods over the years and always have a Vanguard tripod in our travel photography gear kit.

-The 204AB folds down to 14.8 inches (38 cm) and weighs only 2 lbs (0.9 kg), making it ideal for travel.
+The 204CB folds down to 15.4 inches (39 cm) and weighs only 2.1 lbs (0.95 kg), making it ideal for travel.
 For its size, it has a decent load capacity of 6.6 lbs so can handle most types of gear.

 Load Capacity: 6.6 lbs / 3 kg